 Between 1967 and 1996 St Vincent’s was also the Collegiate Church of the Hereditary Commandery of Lochore of the Military and Hospitaller Order of St Lazarus.
 Their impressive armorial embellishments adorn the interior.
 St Vincent’s is owned by its Vestry on behalf of its Congregation.

 Our purpose is to worship God and serve the Northern New Town and Stockbridge.
 We warmly welcome visitors and new members, including those of any, or no, faith.

 On arrival for a service, we’ll hand you a service pamphlet and Scottish Prayer Book – and a Hymn Book when there’s music.
 Choose where to sit for yourself.

-We are a Centre for Music Making and Community Use
+We are a Centre for Music Making, the Sacred Arts and for Community Use

 We welcome musicians who come to learn, rehearse and perform; they praise the comfort and acoustics of St Vincent’s.
 We also welcome many meetings of local and national bodies, large and small.
 We are proud that the annual Edinburgh Festival of the Sacred Arts in the Fringe began at St Vincent’s in 2018, and is now shared with other city centre churches.